cscorley/dissertation/chapters/2_related/5_dit.md

 @Cubranic-Murphy_2004 propose a machine learning approach that uses text categorization on change request descriptions.  @Cubranic-Murphy_2004 also report on heuristics used for classification of change requests.
-@Anvik-etal_2006 use machine learning in an approach for semi-automated triage by using change request history to learn which requests a developer changes.
+@Anvik-etal_2006 use machine learning in an approach for semi-automated triage by using change request history to learn which requests a developer completes.
+@Liu-etal_2016 use an LDA-based approach to find bug reports that are similar to one another and take into consideration how long each similar bug took to fix before making recommendations.

 @Anvik-Murphy_2007 conduct an empirical evaluation of two approaches for
 recommending: one that uses software repository mining, and one that uses